Identity Unknown (1945 film): Plot

 Johnny goes on to Chicago, only to reach another dead end.
 The soldier's younger brother, Joe, is a ne’er-do-well, a cashier in a bookie joint who defrauded a local gangster out of $6000.
-Now the gangster, Rocks Donnelly shows up to collect.
-A hitman gunning for Donnelly puts two bullets in Joe.
+Now the gangster, Rocks Donnelly, shows up to collect.
+A hitman gunning for Donnelly fires two bullets into Joe.
 At the hospital, Johnny learns that the penniless Joe desperately wants to become a physician, as his late brother hoped to be.
 A grateful Donnelly forgives the debt and offers to pay for Joe's education.
 At a party to celebrate Donnelly's survival, Johnny talks to Wanda, Donnelly's girlfriend.
 She realizes he is pining for someone, and tells Johnny to call the girl and tell her so.
 Johnny does, renewing the bond between him and Sally.
 Johnny realizes he must be the last soldier on his list, and invites Sally to join him at the upcoming reunion in Iowa.
 She says he must find out if he is married.

 Mr. and Mrs. Anderson have received a telegram confirming the loss of their son.
 They are about to sell their farm.
 Johnny stops the auction, convincing the Andersons that the greatest way they could honor their son’s legacy would be to perpetuate the happy times they had together on the farm.

-Sally calls from a nearby train station, and a jubilant Johnny borrows the Andersons’ pickup to meet her.
+Sally calls from a nearby train station, and a jubilant Johnny borrows the Andersons' pickup to meet her.
 In mid-embrace, he is arrested for speeding and reckless driving; then two MPs take him into custody, saying that the Army has precedence.
 He is whisked off to an Army hospital.

-Sally is summoned to help break the news that they’ve discovered who he is.
+Sally is summoned to help break the news that they have discovered who he is.
 They want him to discover his true identity for himself.
 A couple of seemingly obscure questions trigger his full recollection of his prior life.
-He is Charles Aldrich, Captain in the Army Air Corps.
+He is Charles Aldrich, a captain in the Army Air Corps.
 He had been flying over the farmhouse in France in an attempt to drop supplies to the beleaguered soldiers when the German dive bombers struck.
 The Army cannot explain how he survived being blown out of his plane.
 At this point, having his identity back, and being free to marry Sally, are all that matters to both of them.